zowe/community/Project Management/PI Planning/20PI4 Planning/Zowe Docs Objectives.md

    **Deliverable:**

-   Documentation are improved to address various experience issues, including but are not limited to:
+   Documentation improved to address various experience issues, including but are not limited to:

    - CLI - document the plugin profile types [issue #487](https://github.com/zowe/docs-site/issues/487)
    - Create a key concepts chapter to educate users the basic concepts in Zowe [issue #1319](https://github.com/zowe/docs-site/issues/1319)